 If you get a perfect score during the contest (ie. you solve all three problems correctly), then you get an in-contest promotion, where you immediately get promoted to the next division.
 You can start the next division's contest whenever you want during the contest window; your four-hour timer resets when you start the contest.

+The most popular languages that USACO supports are C++, Java, and Python.
 In general, we recommend the following: